SlapBot/slapbot.github.io/documentation/modules/index.md

 Similarly Stephanie also comes up with a movies module to take care of retrieving any kind of information about movies without any prior setup required.

+**note** Folks at omdb are trying to update their server, and hence is temporarily unvailable for some time, I will update the script it when their server will be working fine.

 <a name="system"></a>
 ### System